jimblizzard/DevSecOpsHack-Student/Student/challenge03.md

 ### Challenge

 We will use GitHub Actions to automate the deployment of our Azure infrastructure.
 For our application, we will deploy 3 environments: `dev`, `test` and `prod`.
 Each environment will have its own Web App, however all of our environments will share a single Resource Group and App Service Plan.
-NOTE: in real deployments, you will likely not share all of these resources.
+Note that in real deployments, you will likely not share all of these resources.

+If you do not already have a resource group created for this workshop, go to the Azure portal and create one now if your sandbox environment.
+Then create a Service Principal so you can deploy your infrastructure to the resource group from GitHub Actions.
+If you're in your Codespaces environment, you can open the Terminal then run `az login --use-device-code`.
+Copy the device code and in the browser tab that opens, paste it into the window.
+Then create your Service Principal using the sample bash command located in 'Student/Resources/azure-cli-commands.txt'.

 First, we are going to deploy the dev environment: